MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-visio-addin-link-objects.md

 The Visio Add-in for System Center - Operations Manager lets you link to Operations Manager objects to present health state information in a new or existing Microsoft Visio drawing.

-To do this, you first specify a Operations Manager management server from which the Visio Add-in will query to get information about the managed objects and their health state.
+To do this, you first specify an Operations Manager management server from which the Visio Add-in will query to get information about the managed objects and their health state.
 Then, you add the links by using one of the following methods:

 -   Link a single shape to a managed object.
 You can quickly link a few shapes to any object managed by Operations Manager.